-In 2004, we began preparations for developing a joint CCP for Nomans Land Island and Monomoy refuges by collecting information on refuge resources and convening our core planning team, which consisted of refuge complex staff, regional division staff, representatives from the Wampanoag Tribe of Gay Head (Aquinnah), and the Massachusetts Department of Fish and Game (MA DFG).
-Public scoping meetings were held in April 2005 in Chilmark, Massachusetts.
-We discussed management issues, and compiled a project mailing list of known stakeholders, interested individuals, organizations, and agencies.
-Most of the planning effort during this period was focused on the CCP for the Monomoy Refuge.
-We developed a draft of the vision statement and goals and objectives for Nomans Land Island NWR, and also initiated a wilderness review.
+We convened our core team in September, which consists of refuge staff, regional division staff, and representatives from the Massachusetts Department of Fish and Game (MA DFG, MassWildlife), Wampanoag Tribe of Gay Head (Aquinnah), and Mashpee Wampanoag Tribe.
+We discussed management issues, drafted a vision statement and tentative goals, and compiled a project mailing list of known stakeholders, interested individuals, organizations, and agencies.
 We initiated all of those steps as part of "Step A: Preplanning."

-In September 2008, we resumed this process after a delay due to the transfer of refuge personnel, and decided to split apart Nomans Land Island and Monomoy refuges into separate CCPs for efficiency.
-We once again engaged the public ("Step B: Initiate Public Involvement and Scoping") for Nomans Land Island Refuge by distributing a planning update newsletter to approximately 530 individuals, organizations and agencies that announced the continuation of the planning process, and a public meeting to be held in October.
-We asked people if they wanted to remain on our mailing list.
+Also in September 2008, we once again engaged the public during "Step B: Initiate Public Involvement and Scoping," by distributing a planning update newsletter to approximately 60 individuals, organizations, and agencies, announcing we were beginning the planning process and the upcoming public meeting in October.

-Early in October 2008, we held both partner and public meetings in Chilmark on Martha's Vineyard to discuss previously identified public issues and concerns, determine whether new issues existed or previously identified issues had changed, share our draft vision statement and tentative goals, describe the planning process, and explain how people could become involved and stay informed about the process.
-Those meetings helped us refine stakeholder and public concerns we would need to address in the planning process.
-We announced the location, date, and time of the public meeting in local newspapers, in the planning update, and on our website.
-Twenty-three people attended the public meeting.
-This meeting was followed by a month-long comment period where we continued to receive public and partner issues and concerns through email, letters, and comment form submissions.
+Early in October 2008, we held both the stakeholder and public scoping meetings in Nantucket, Massachusetts, to discuss previously identified public issues and concerns, determine whether new issues existed or previously identified issues had changed, share our draft vision statement and tentative goals, describe the planning process, and explain how people could become involved and stay informed about the process.
+Those meetings helped us refine the partner and public concerns we would need to address in the planning process.
+We announced the location, date, and time of the public meeting in local newspapers, in the planning update, and on our Web site.
+Twenty-eight people attended the public meeting.
+This meeting was followed by a monthlong comment period where we continued to receive public and partner issues and concerns through email, letters, and comment form submission.